Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/11-Intro-to-UIKit/README.md

 By the end of this lesson, students should be able to:

 - Identify common elements in iOS apps
-- Build a wireframe using native iOS components
 - Understand the relationship between scenes, views and view controllers
 - Familiarize with the concept of MVC
 - Familiarize with Autolayout